 Prostate Cancer

-Prostate malignant tumors develop slowly, without obvious clinical symptom in the early stage.
+Prostate malignant tumours develop slowly, without obvious clinical symptom in the early stage.
 As a result, quite a number of patients discover the disease in the intermediate to advanced stage, thus affecting the treatment outcomes.

 1